 The trail starts out in the trees, but once you reach the basin you will be fully exposed to the sun and wind for the remainder of the hike.

-The Sacagawea Trailhead is convienently located inside of the Fairy Lake Campground if you want to spend the night before or after your hike.
-Once you're on the trail, the lack of trees, water and a constant incline make for less than desireable camping.
+The Sacagawea Trailhead is conveniently located inside of the Fairy Lake Campground if you want to spend the night before or after your hike.
+Once you're on the trail, the lack of trees, water and a constant incline make for less than desirable camping.

 Corbly Gulch/Limestone Trail